Finite-state transducers for substitution tilings: Introduction

 In some substitution systems, the tilings before and after deflation correspond geometrically, with the \emph{subtiles} deflated from each \emph{supertile} occupying exactly the same region of the plane (under an appropriate scaling), or failing that, occupying a region that overlaps the edges of the original supertile in a consistent fashion.
 In others, such as the {\HTPF} system of metatiles for the hat tiling, the geometry is much more distorted by the deflation process, and even the metatiles themselves change their shape slightly in every deflation.
 It is therefore desirable to find ways to deal with these tilings which do not need to consider the geometry of any tiles except those in the final end-product tiling.

 The substitution system itself provides an alternative way to identify each tile in a tiling of the plane, via an infinitely long \emph{address} \cite{Goodman-Strauss1999} describing the relationship of a particular tile $t_0$ to its supertile $t_1$ (both what type of tile $t_1$ is, and which subtile of $t_1$ is $t_0$), and the relationship of that in turn to the second-order supertile $t_2$, and so on.
 These addresses can be regarded as strings of symbols from a finite alphabet, and \cite{Goodman-Strauss1999} suggests that finite state automata can be used to manipulate those strings.
-In particular an automaton is suggested which accepts the addresses of \emph{two} tiles, one symbol at a time from each (as if they were combined by the \texttt{zip} operation in computer languages such as Python), and determines whether the two addresses describe tiles that are adjacent in the tiling.
+In particular an automaton is suggested which accepts the addresses of \emph{two} tiles, one symbol at a time from each (as if they were combined by the \texttt{zip} operation in programming languages such as Python), and determines whether the two addresses describe tiles that are adjacent in the tiling.

 This article develops that idea into a full system of algorithms for working with tilings in this way.
 The automaton described in \cite{Goodman-Strauss1999} is modified slightly so that its input includes a choice of \emph{edge} of each of the two input tiles, and reports not only whether the tiles could be adjacent at all, but whether they are adjacent along that specific pair of edges.
 A second automaton is constructed from this, which receives only a single edge address as input, and generates the address of its neighbour as output.
-This second automaton cannot always be constructed, but if it cannot, it is often (perhaps always) possible to modify the substitution system to remove the obstacle, with the modified system always being a `refinement' of the old one -- identical except that some tile types have been duplicated into multiple `subtypes' carrying additional information about their role in the tiling.
+This second automaton cannot always be constructed, but if it cannot, the substitution system can be modified to remove the obstacle, with the modified system always being a `refinement' of the old one -- identical except that some tile types have been duplicated into multiple `subtypes' carrying additional information about their role in the tiling.
 Algorithms for all of these constructions are presented.

 Some results of the refinement process are also described, including two substitution systems for the hat tiling not previously published to the best of my knowledge.